5l1v3r1/pragmash/COMMANDS.md

 # Language functionality

+### call

+This command takes a command name and zero or more arrays to use as arguments.
+It executes the command with the specified arguments.
+For example, `call + 1\n2\n3` would yield 6.

 ### count

 This command takes one argument and returns how many elements it contains as a newline-delimited list.